 Hyper-organised people and bargain-hunters alike: stop what you are doing.

 It’s around this time of year that people like you start thinking about Christmas.
 Don’t get me wrong – having it all bought, paid for and stylishly gift-wrapped by December 1st does give you a great sense of accomplishment.
-And it perhaps gives you the right to feel smug at the fact that you don’t have to spend half of December trying to front crawl your way through John Lewis, while pondering whether step-brother no. 2 really will use that Homer Simpson shower radio you panic-bought in HMV…
+You get to feel smug at the fact that you don’t have to spend half of December trying to front crawl your way through John Lewis, while pondering whether step-brother no. 2 really will use that Homer Simpson shower radio you panic-bought in HMV…